|A quarter of a century, more or less|

 - In HexDame three kings suffice to capture a lone one.
 The game's margin of draws therefore supposedly lies somewhere between Draughts and Dameo.

 As expected, Draughts players didn't turn en masse to the hexagonal brother from the gutter.
 But over the years the appreciation has grown to the point that it is not, as most variants, automatically ridiculed by the Draughts community.
-Some comments are even quite favorable, but of course no-one actually plays it.
+Some comments are even quite favorable, but of course few actually play it.

 My second game, after the first one ended up like Frankenstein's monster, was a quest for simplicity.
 Hex was chosen as a starting point because it didn't come much simpler than that, in terms of rules.
 A hexagonal board was chosen to get away from Hex.